 - Recognizing the responsibilities of other laboratory and healthcare professionals and interaction with them with respect for their jobs and patient care;

 - Recognizing and acting upon individual needs for continuing education as a function of growth and maintenance of professional competence; and,

 - Exercising principles of management, safety, and supervision, as the primary analyst making specimen oriented decisions on predetermined criteria, including a working knowledge of criteria values.
 Communications skills will extend to frequent interactions with members of the healthcare team, external relations, customer service, and patient education.
 The levels of analysis range from routine tissue processing to complex histopathology laboratory procedures in the various areas of anatomic pathology.
 The histotechnician will have responsibilities for information processing, training, and quality control monitoring wherever histologic procedures are performed.

---- From "NAACLS Standards for Accredited and Approved Programs" ( National Accrediting Agency for Clinical Laboratory Sciences - NAACLS)", page 36.
+Source: "NAACLS Standards for Accredited and Approved Programs" (National Accrediting Agency for Clinical Laboratory Sciences - NAACLS), p.
+36.